-Courtois and Hazard Discussed Madrid Move at Chelsea
+Courtois and Hazard discussed Madrid move at Chelsea

 "The stoppage has enabled him to get fit again.
 He can help us win the title.
 He is a key player for us."

-Real Madrid trail leaders Barcelona by two points with 11 games to play.
+Real Madrid trails leader Barcelona by two points with 11 games to play.